Boobae-Vivian/EXCEL-PROJECT-Superstore-Analysis/README.md

 ### 3. Number of Sales Across the Top Three Shipping Modes

 To identify the sales count across the top three shipping modes, initiate the process by creating a pivot table with two pivot fields.
 Choose the sales column for the values field to aggregate, and the ship mode column for the row field to categorize.
 By default, the results will display as a sum.
 However, since our interest lies in the count of sales, we would modify the aggregation by selecting the sales header and opting to summarize values by count.
 This adjustment will reaggregate the data, providing the count of sales across the shipping modes.
-To narrow our focus to the top three shipping modes, we would  select the region header, right-click, and choose to filter the top 3.
+To narrow our focus to the top three shipping modes, we would select the sales header and sort in descending order after which select the ship mode column, right-click, and choose to filter the top 3.
 This will yield the following results as:
 - Standard Class: 5,968
 - Second Class: 1,945
 - First Class: 1,538